google/tock-on-titan/userspace/libh1b2/README.md

 computing HMAC as well computing entries in its hidden keyladder.
 It implements two allows:
   * 0: input, a buffer containing input for the hash operation
-  * 1: otuput: a buffer for the resulting hash
+  * 1: output: a buffer for the resulting hash

 It implements 6 commands:
   * 0: check(?, ?), check if driver present